The Resonant Drag Instability (RDI): Acoustic Modes: Basic Equations Linear Perturbations

-\item{\bf (2):} Pressure gradients (the term required to make the system hydrostatic) enter especially weakly at high-$k$ (at third-from-leading order in $1/(L_{0}\,k)$) in the behavior of the instabilities studied here.
-The dominant correction from stratification is from non-vanishing $\nabla \cdot \driftvel \sim \rho_{d,\,0}^{-1}\, \driftvel \cdot \nabla \rho_{d,\,0}$, i.e.\ a background dust density and drift velocity gradient along the direction of the drift.
+\item{\bf (2):} Pressure gradients (the term required to make the system hydrostatic) enter especially weakly at high-$k$ in the behavior of the instabilities studied here.
+In our (simplified) analysis, the leading-order correction from stratification is from non-vanishing $\nabla \cdot \driftvel \sim \rho_{d,\,0}^{-1}\, \driftvel \cdot \nabla \rho_{d,\,0}$, i.e.\ a background dust density and drift velocity gradient along the direction of the drift.
 The sense of the resulting correction is simply that modes moving in the direction of the drift are stretched or compressed along with the background dust flow.
-The correction is large only if the timescale for the dust to drift through the dust-density gradient-scale-length is short compared to mode growth timescales.
+This particular correction is therefore large only if the timescale for the dust to drift through the dust-density gradient-scale-length is short compared to mode growth timescales.

-\item{\bf (3):} The leading-order corrections from stratification are not systematically stabilizing or de-stabilizing (they can increase or decrease the growth rates).
+\item{\bf (3):} The leading-order corrections from stratification are not necessarily stabilizing or de-stabilizing (they can increase or decrease the growth rates).

 \item{\bf (4):} Introducing stratification introduces new instabilities.
 For example, even when the {gas} is stably stratified, stratification leads to new linear modes in the gas, e.g.\ \BV\ buoyancy oscillations.
 As shown in \paperone, if these modes exist in the gas, there is a corresponding RDI (the \BV\ RDI studied in \paperone), which has maximal growth rates when $\driftvel\cdot{\bf k} = \pm (k_{\bot}/k)\,N_{BV}$, i.e.\ when $\driftvel\cdot{\bf k}$ matches the \BV\ frequency $N_{BV}$.
-We defer a detailed study of these modes to future work, since they are not acoustic instabilities and have fundamentally different behaviors and dimensional scalings (e.g.\ resonance exists for all $\driftvelmag$, but the growth rates are always lower than those of the acoustic RDI at high-$k$ if $\driftvelmag > 1$).
+We defer detailed study of these modes to a companion paper, \citet{squire:rdi.ppd}, since they are not acoustic instabilities and have fundamentally different behaviors and dimensional scalings (e.g.\ resonance exists for all $\driftvelmag$, but the growth rates are always lower than those of the acoustic RDI at high-$k$ if $\driftvelmag > 1$).

 \end{itemize}

 In what follows, we will take the homogeneous (free-falling) case to be our ``default'' reference case, for two reasons.
 (1) The homogeneous and stratified cases exhibit the same qualitative behaviors, instabilities, and modes in all limits we wish to study, but the mathematical expressions are considerably simpler in the homogeneous case.
 And (2), as discussed in \S~\ref{sec:applications}, the situations where the acoustic RDI is of the greatest astrophysical interest involve dust-driven winds (e.g.\ in cool stars, star-forming regions, AGN torii, etc.).
 Such systems are generally better approximated as being freely accelerating than in hydrostatic equilibrium.